rocketacademy/sph_sample_content/README.md

 # Rocket Academy React Basic Components Boilerplate Code

-Here is the ReactJs Basic Component Boilerplate code for the Rocket Academy code.
+Here is the ReactJs Basic Component Boilerplate code for the Rocket Academy codealong.
 In this repository we will explore a couple of React concepts:

 ## React Props